Dhaani (serial): Plot

 Days later Sameer packs his bags, leaving behind all his valuables, passport and credit cards, and sets off to find a job.
 He goes and finds a man called Babu Botal who lives in the same neighbourhood as Dhaani.
 Babu Botal is more understanding and sympathetic of Sameer's situation than anyone else in the neighbourhood, since he himself had been in a similar one years ago.
 Sameer is hated by everyone in the neighbourhood.
 He goes to Dhaani's house and tells her that he loves her, but Dhaani tells him that it's too late to say that and closes the door.
-Babu Botal finds Sameer a job coincidently at the same place Dhaani's fiancé works as the boss.
+Babu Botal finds Sameer a job coincidentally at the same place where Dhaani's fiancé works as the boss.
 Sameer and Amjad meet for the first time.
 Sameer doesn't know that Amjad is Dhaani's fiancé and Amjad doesn't know what happened between Dhaani and Sameer.
 Sameer starts working at his new job without knowing that Kaleem Ud Din comes now and then to meet Amjad.
 Sameer is thrashed by Dhaani's cousin Raja and his group.
 After seeing Kaleem Ud Din at the office, Sameer gives a resignation letter to Amjad.
 Sameer soon starts earning the trust of the neighborhood after helping everyone out.
 He also tells the locals to form their own political party and contend the elections themselves, rather than voting for Riasat's party.
 Sameer starts teaching English and Maths at a school in the neighbourhood.
 His ex-fiancée soon finds him and tries to bring him back home, but Sameer refuses.
 Dhaani arranges to meet with Sameer at the local mazaar to beg him to go back home and to never see her again, but at the same time, acknowledging that she knows he loves her.
 Raja's friend sees them together and quickly informs Raja about this.
 Sameer, now heartbroken, gets beaten up, and intentionally doesn't put up a fight and is nearly killed.
 Raja and his friends get arrested, but are released from prison by Sameer.
-Sameer's family hear about this and one by one to the come to meet him in the hospital except his father, Rehan Seth.
+Sameer's family hear about this and one by one they come to meet him in the hospital except his father, Rehan Seth.
 They all tell him to come home but Sameer again refuses.
 The only thing Sameer wants his father to do is go and ask for forgiveness from Kaleem Ud Din, but his father refuses.
 Amjad learns of Sameer and Dhaani's situation and goes to Dhaani's house to tell her father, after which, he breaks off the engagement with Dhaani.